 Areas of Expertise

-Women's issues, GLBT rights, mental health, social work education, and practice research
+Women's issues, GLBT rights, epistemology and social work science, social work education, and practice research

 Dr. Jeane Anastas teaches courses in the MSW, DSW, and PhD programs on social welfare policy, teaching and learning in social work, and philosophy of knowledge and of mind.
 She continues to serve as a mentor or advisor (committee chair) or member of many doctoral dissertation committees.
 She also serves as a mentor or publication committee member for DSW students.
 Dr. Anastas served as President of the National Association of Social Workers (NASW) from 2011-14.
 In recognition of her years of leadership in the social work profession, she was named a Social Work Pioneer© in 2015.

 In 2007, Dr. Anastas received the Council on Social Work Education's award for the Greatest Recent Contribution to Social Work Education; in 2011 she received the Distinguished Teaching Medal at New York University; and in 2012 she received the Feminist Scholar Award from CSWE’s Women’s Council.
 Her recent book, Teaching in Social Work: Theory and Practice for Social Work Educators, was published by Columbia University Press in 2010 and is currently in revision for a second edition.
 Her book on Doctoral Education in Social Work was published by Oxford University Press in 2012, was based in a national survey of doctoral students in social work.